 Access control settings are maintained for receiving organizations but have no consequence, since all features are owned by the publishing user in the receiving organizations.

-If you change the schema of a feature layer in either the sending or receiving organization, those changes are not applied when the workspace is synced.
+If you change the schema of a feature layer or view in either the sending or receiving organization, those changes are not applied when the workspace is synced.
 Examples of schema changes include adding or deleting fields, adding or deleting layers in a feature layer, and enabling or disabling attachments.
-The workspace sync operation includes only edits (insert, update, and delete operations) to layers or tables that were available at the time the feature layer was shared to the workspace.
+The workspace sync includes only edits (insert, update, and delete operations) to layers or tables that were available at the time the feature layer was shared to the workspace.
 When there are schema differences, sync applies edits to the matching parts of the schema.
 For example, if a field is added in the sending organization, the new field is ignored when edits are applied during sync to the receiving organization's copy.
-To send schema changes to receiving organizations, unshare and share the layer to the sending organization's workspace.
+To send schema changes to receiving organizations, unshare and share the layer to the workspace.